longman694/thaiaddress/README.md

 ## Development Plan

-- This is an early version of our parser with very little data.
-We will make a better model relatively soon.
+- This is a refactored version of the original parser, updated to work with newer Python versions and libraries.
+- The original model is still used, but the code has been modernized to work with current dependencies.

 ## Developers